 3. For Dogs, Wear Them Out Before You Get Home

-If you’ve had your baby in the hospital, you’ve been gone for a few days so your pets are going to be so excited to see you when you get home!
-I recommend having a neighbor, family member, or friend taking your dog(s) to the local dog park or taking them on a run to wear them out before you get home with baby.
-They still will be thrilled to see you, but at least some of their energy will be drained so they will be quicker to calm down.
+If you’ve had your baby in the hospital, you’ve been gone for a few days, and your pets will be excited to see you when you get home!
+I recommend having a neighbor, family member, or friend take your dog(s) to the local dog park or on a run to wear them out before you get home with the baby.
+They will still be thrilled to see you, but at least some of their energy will be drained, so they will be quicker to calm down.5

 4. Greet Your Pets First

-When you finally arrive home from the hospital, the cat or dog should be allowed to greet you (mom) without the baby present.
-Have someone else (your partner) hold your baby while you spend time to greet your pets.
+When you finally arrive home from the hospital, your cat or dog should be allowed to greet you (mom) without the baby present.
+Have someone else (your partner) hold your baby while you welcome your pets.
 Only after the pet has calmed down should your partner present the baby.
 Keeping the dog and baby separate for a few hours may be a good idea.
-This way, the dog can get used to the baby being in the house without getting too close.
+This way, the dog can get used to the baby in the house without getting too close.3

 If you have a cat, an introduction should also not be rushed.
-Hold the cat near the baby (again, just close enough so he can smell the little one) keep a calm energy and talk soothingly to your cat.
+Hold the cat near the baby (again, just close enough so they can smell the little one), be calm, and talk soothingly to your cat.

 5. Keep Calm

-Just as you wait for your pets to calm down when you arrive home, you or your partner holding the baby also must be in a calm state.
-The cat or dog should be allowed to sniff the baby, at a bit of a distance.
-Eventually, allow your cat or dog to get closer and closer to the baby.
-By doing this, you are teaching your pet to respect the baby as another pack member/leader.
+As you wait for your pets to calm down when you arrive home, you or your partner holding the baby must be calm.
+The cat or dog should be allowed to sniff the baby at a distance.
+Eventually, let your cat or dog get closer and closer to the baby.
+Doing this teaches your pet to respect the baby as another pack member/leader.3